 In order to really optimize your space, customized solutions are a smart way to go and are surprisingly affordable.
 They are designed specifically for the items you are planning to store efficiently organize according to your needs.
 There are variety of creative and innovative solutions to store the even most challenging gear.
 Vertical cabinets for example are great for housing taller items like rakes and brooms or even golf bags.
 Cabinets can be built specifically to hold that awkward patio furniture.
 In addition, the shelving is adjustable and can hold everything from cleaning supplies to your shop vac.
 A butcher block workspace can be designed with hooks and clips directly above to keep tools accessible and from getting lost or misplaced.
 Additional counter spaces and be made to fold up or down as needed.
-A Storewall system can take advantage of the wall space and keep items like pool supplies, brooms and outdoor tools like leaf blowers and trimmers hung and off the floor.
+A Storewall system can take advantage of the wall space and keep items like pool supplies, garden tools, brooms and outdoor tools like leaf blowers and trimmers hung and off the floor.
 There is almost no end to the unique and effective ways to store all kinds of things from sporting goods to bikes to whatever your specific needs might be.’

 Please let us know what your goals are and see how we can help you achieve them.
 Let one of our experienced design consultants work with you to create a design that is efficient, functional, and safe.
 Let’s organize your garage together.
 Contact us today for a free in-home or remote design consultation.